Findomain/Findomain/README.md

 If you know other that should be added, open an issue.

-# Linux Installation using source code
+# Linux installation using source code
 If you want to install it, you can do that manually compiling the source or using the precompiled binary.

 **Manually:**